 Other than having major implications for the sequel’s story, the event of Atreus realizing that he’s half-god half-giant can have a drastic effect on GOW 2’s gameplay.
 We can expect a much older, battle-tested Atreus to develop new abilities which fall in line with his new moniker, the god of mischief.
 Loki is rumored to have the ability to shape-shift and can disguise himself as any person or animal.
 It would be intriguing to see Sony Santa Monica explore this as a gameplay mechanic or at least make Atreus more self-sufficient.

 Here is a list of features we’ve got our fingers crossed will end up being included in the sequel as well as some obvious enhancements based on the PS5’s next-gen hardware:

 - Faster Load Times – While 2018’s GOW did a phenomenal job at hiding most of the loading in the background, expect the sequel to take things even further.

-- Bigger Text/Better Menus – There have been numerous complaints about the text size in GOW’s menu screens as well as how unintuitive they are to navigate.
+- Bigger Text/Better Menus – There have been numerous complaints about the text size in GOW’s menu screens, as well as how unintuitive they are to navigate.

-- Better Camera – We’re perfectly fine with GOW’s new tighter, over-the-shoulder perspective; however, forcing players to press down on the D-pad to spin the camera 180 degrees always felt like a messy afterthought that we’re hoping gets addressed in the sequel.
+- Better Camera – We’re perfectly fine with GOW’s new tighter, over-the-shoulder perspective; however, forcing players to press down on the D-pad to spin the camera 180 degrees always felt like a messy afterthought that we’re hoping gets devotion in the sequel.

 The Final Word on God of War 2